Bissietta

-Giuseppe Fontanelli, better known as Bissietta, (10 April 1910 – 11 December 1977) was an Italian artist, remembered in Italy for his illustrations and comic strips, whose later career included twenty years in Australia, where he taught painting and produced works in an abstract impressionist style.
+Giuseppe Fontanelli, (10 April 1910 – 11 December 1977), better known as Bissietta, was an Italian artist, remembered in Italy for his illustrations and comic strips, and whose later career included twenty years in Australia, where he taught painting and produced works in an abstract impressionist style.
 He returned to Italy at age 60 and enjoyed his productive last years in his homeland.

 Early life and career

 Bissietta was born in San Miniato in Pisa, Tuscany, to Eugenio and Assunta Fontanelli née Rossi.

 He showed an early talent for drawing and studied at the Royal Conservatory of Santa Chiara in San Miniato and the Florence Academy under Federico Andreotti, then at age 18 moved to Milan and the Brera Academy, from which he graduated.

 He started work as a poster artist and magazine illustrator, signing his work "Bissietta" (perhaps signifying small and prickly) or "Giovanni Bissietta".
 He produced cartoons and comic strips for the magazines Cartoccino dei Piccoli, Robinson and L'Audace.
 He created the character "Nottolino" for the children's newspaper Jumbo (which closed 1938 after being banned), and a comic strip version of the epic poem Orlando Furioso.